somik861/somiks_image_processor/cli_usage.md

 ### algo_opt_string
 Convenient option to pass the json string instead of file.

 ## Supported formats and algorithms
 All supported formats (for both, loading and saving) and algorithms are printed at the bottom of `help` output.

-The list of supported options is not yet avaiable from CLI, but can be found in the instalation directory in *formats* and *algorithms* in a form of json files.